Health Professional Responsibilities

-The Prevent Detect Respond framework is a public health focused approach promoted by the WHO to help countries, regulators, and health systems protect patients from SF medicines.
+The Prevent Detect Respond framework is a public health-focused approach promoted by the WHO to help countries, regulators, and health systems protect patients from substandard and falsified medicines.
 It provides a structured way to strengthen medicine safety—from securing the supply chain, to identifying suspicious products, to responding effectively when incidents occur.
-Health service providers, especially pharmacists, prescribers, nurses, and community-level workers, play an important role in implementing this framework on the front line.
+Health professionals, especially pharmacists, prescribers and nurses, play an important role in implementing this framework on the front line.

-Prevention focuses on reducing opportunities for SF medicines to enter your health facility, pharmacy, or patient pathway.
+Prevention focuses on reducing opportunities for substandard and falsified medicines to enter your health facility, pharmacy, or patient pathway.

 Pharmacists & Supply Staff